-The famous pariglie are equestrian acrobatic shows, a symbol of courage and skill (circus-like!) of young Sardinian.
+The famous pariglie are equestrian acrobatic shows, a symbol of courage and skill of young Sardinian.
 The knights, who perform in extreme races galloping standing on the rump of the horses, making human pyramids.

 Initially carried out in the city streets, races have recently been moved for security reasons; so, today we can see the knights inside Sassari hippodrome, typically in the early afternoon.